wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This section is to satisfy the requirement in Section 5 of RFC6761.

-   The domain "<TBD>.", and any names falling within ".<TBD>.", are special in the following ways:
+   The domain "alt.", and any names falling within ".alt.", are special in the following ways:

-   1. Human users are expected to know that strings that end in .<TBD>
-       behave differently to normal DNS names.
-Users are expected to have applications running on their machines that intercept strings of the form <namespace>.<TBD> and perform special handing of them.
+   1. Human users are expected to know that strings that end in .alt behave differently to normal DNS names.
+Users are expected to have applications running on their machines that intercept strings of the form <namespace>.alt and perform special handing of them.
 If the user tries to resolve a name of the form

+Kumari & Sullivan         Expires July 20, 2017                 [Page 5]

+Internet-Draft               Reserve ALT TLD                January 2017

-       <namespace>.<TBD> without the <namespace> plugin installed, the
+       <namespace>.alt without the <namespace> plugin installed, the
        request will leak into the DNS, and receive a negative response.

-Kumari & Sullivan          Expires May 4, 2017                  [Page 5]

-Internet-Draft              Reserve <TBD> TLD               October 2016

    2. Writers of application software that implement a non-DNS namespace are expected to intercept names of the form
-       <namespace>.<TBD> and perform application specific handing with
+       <namespace>.alt and perform application specific handing with
        them.
 Other applications are not intended to perform any special handing.